 Begin your experience in Gettysburg with the official start to your visit at the Gettysburg National Military Park Museum & Visitor Center.
-Your hub for activities and attractions during your visit, the Museum & Visitor Center provides exclusive resources and experiences to introduce you to the battle and prepare you for a tour of the battlefield.
+Your hub for activities and experiences during your visit, the Museum & Visitor Center provides exclusive resources and unique experiences to introduce you to the battle and prepares you for a tour of the battlefield.
 One ticket grants you admission to three distinct experiences in the multi-dimensional Film, Cyclorama & Museum Experience.
-Gain a deeper understanding of the battle with the film presentation of A New Birth of Freedom, detailing the war’s first shots to President Abraham Lincoln’s monumental Gettysburg Address.
-Then, immerse yourself in the midst of battle with the Gettysburg Cyclorama, the 360-degree historic painting—taller than a four-story building and longer than a football field.
+You will gain a deeper understanding of the battle with the film presentation of A New Birth of Freedom, detailing the war’s first shots to President Abraham Lincoln’s monumental Gettysburg Address.
+Then, immerse yourself in the midst of battle with the iconic Gettysburg Cyclorama, the 360-degree historic painting—taller than a four-story building and longer than a football field.
 Painted by French artist Paul Philippoteaux in 1884, the Cyclorama depicts the fire and fury of Pickett’s Charge during the decisive third day of the battle.

-Explore the authentic artifacts and interactive stories with the exhibits in the world-class Gettysburg Museum of the American Civil War.
+Explore the rare artifacts and interactive stories with the exhibits in the world-class Gettysburg Museum of the American Civil War.

 For additional ways to experience Civil War history, the Gettysburg Foundation hosts special events and programs throughout the year, from history tours and focused lectures to guided hikes and volunteer programs.

-With your safety as our top priority, we have guidelines and a variety of safety initiatives in place to help you — along with our staff, volunteers and partners at the National Park Service — enjoy a safe, memorable and historic visit to Gettysburg.
+With your safety as our top priority, we have guidelines and a variety of safety initiatives to help you — along with our staff, volunteers and partners at the National Park Service — enjoy a safe, memorable and historic visit to Gettysburg.

 Continue your exploration of American history at the Eisenhower National Historic Site, the former weekend home, farm and diplomatic destination of 34th President and General Dwight D. “Ike” Eisenhower and First Lady Mamie.
 The grounds are currently open for self-guided tours, and the National Park Service will announce when guests can again tour the home.

-During summer weekends, your ticket purchase at the Museum & Visitor Center provides you exclusive access to the George Spangler Farm & Field Hospital, where a family farm was urgently converted into a field hospital for 1,900 wounded Union and Confederate soldiers.
-Walk the grounds, hear the stories and feel the emotions of life—and death—at the best surviving example of a corps-level field hospital used during the Battle of Gettysburg.
-Docents and living historians provide insight and accounts of experiences on the farm in July 1863.
-Special programs and events are offered throughout the summer season.
+During summer weekends, your ticket purchase at the Museum & Visitor Center provides you exclusive access and shuttle to the historic George Spangler Farm & Field Hospital, where a family farm was urgently converted into a field hospital for 1,900 wounded Union and Confederate soldiers in July 1863.
+Walk the grounds, hear the stories and feel the emotions of life—and death—at the best surviving example of a corps-level field hospital from the Battle of Gettysburg.
+Meticulously renovated, the historic site features restored, original buildings from the 1863 battle to inspire and explore.
+Docents and living historians provide insight and accounts of historical experiences on the farm.
+Special programs and events are offered on select dates throughout the year.